erhathaway/router-primitives/README.md

 Furthermore, the goal of this library is to also provide declarative ways to perform complex routing, based on things like: sibling router state, neighborhood router state, historical state, deep linking, serialization of arbitrary data into router path, etc.

-Recurisve is modular, extensible, and  framework agnostic.
+Recurisve tries to be modular, extensible, and  framework agnostic.
 Thus, it can work directly in your app or you can use bindings for Mobx, Redux, and/or React.

 #### Bindings